-- The goal (unload K) is provable from Γ ; Δ if and only if K is a list containing the same elements with the same multiplicity as the multiset encoded in Δ . - The goal (load L K) is provable from Γ; Δ if and only if K is a list containing the same elements with the same multiplicity as in the list L together with the multiset encoded in the context Δ.
+- The goal (unload K) is provable from $\Gamma; \Delta$ if and only if K is a list containing the same elements with the same multiplicity as the multiset encoded in Δ . - The goal (load L K) is provable from Γ; Δ if and only if K is a list containing the same elements with the same multiplicity as in the list L together with the multiset encoded in the context Δ.

 In order for load and unload to correctly permute the elements of a list, we must guarantee two things about the context: first, the predicates item, load, and unload cannot be used as head symbols in any part of the context except as specified above and, second, the bounded part of a context must be empty at the start of the computation of a permutation.
 It is possible to handle the first condition by making use of appropriate quantifiers over the predicate names item, load, and unload (we discuss such "higher-order quantification" elsewhere).
-The second condition - that the unbounded part of a context is empty - can be managed by making use of the modal nature of!, which we now discuss in more detail.
+The second condition - that the unbounded part of a context is empty - can be managed by making use of the modal nature of !, which we now discuss in more detail.

-Consider proving the sequent Γ ; $\Delta \longrightarrow !G_1 \otimes G_2$, where Γ and Δ are program clauses and G_1 and G_2 are goal formulas.
-Given the completeness of uniform proofs for the system \mathcal{L}' , this is provable if and only if the two sequents Γ ; $\emptyset \longrightarrow G_1$ and Γ ; $\Delta \longrightarrow G_2$ are provable.
+Consider proving the sequent $\Gamma; \Delta \longrightarrow !G_1 \otimes G_2$, where Γ and Δ are program clauses and G_1 and G_2 are goal formulas.
+Given the completeness of uniform proofs for the system \mathcal{L}' , this is provable if and only if the two sequents $\Gamma; \emptyset \longrightarrow G_1$ and $\Gamma; \Delta \longrightarrow G_2$ are provable.
 In other words, the use of the "of-course" operator forces G_1 to be proved with an empty bounded context.
 In a sense, since bounded resources can come and go within contexts during a computation, they can be viewed as "contingent" resources, whereas unbounded resources are "necessary".
 The "of-course" operator attached to a goal ensures that the provability of the goal depends only on the necessary and not the contingent resources of the context.

-It is now clear how to define the permutation of two lists given the example program above: add either the formula or, equivalently, the formula to those defining load and unload.
-Thus attempting to prove (perm L K) will result in an attempt to prove (load L K) with an empty bounded context.
-From the description of load above, L and K must be permutations of each other.
+It is now clear how to define the permutation of two lists given the example program above: add either the formula perm L K :- bang(load L K).